Sheldon Leonard: Early life

-Sheldon Leonard Bershad was born in Manhattan, New York City, the son of middle-class Jewish parents Anna Levit and Frank Bershad.
+Sheldon Leonard Bershad was born in Manhattan, New York City, the son of middle-class Jewish parents Frank Bershad and Anna Levit.
 He graduated from Syracuse University in 1929.

 Career

+Film

 As an actor, Leonard specialized in playing supporting characters, especially gangsters or "heavies".
 His trademark was his especially thick New York accent, usually delivered from the side of his mouth.
-(He would often pronounce th as t and would say er as oi, thus he would pronounce earth as oit.)
 His breakthrough role was in Another Thin Man (1939), in which he played a soft-spoken but dangerous murder suspect.
-From then on he was typecast as smooth gangsters or streetwise guys in such films as It's a Wonderful Life (1946; as bartender Nick), To Have and Have Not (1944), Guys and Dolls (1955), and Open Secret (1948).
-He was a favorite of director Frank Capra, who asked him to play an executive mobster in his 1961 film Pocketful of Miracles.
-Leonard became so associated with tough-guy parts that he was occasionally cast against type, as a law-enforcement officer, in films like Street of Chance (1942) and Decoy (1946).
+From then on he was typecast as smooth gangsters or streetwise guys in such movies as It's a Wonderful Life (1946; as bartender Nick), To Have and Have Not (1944), Guys and Dolls (1955), and Open Secret (1948).
+He was a favorite of director Frank Capra, who asked him to play an executive mobster in his 1961 movie Pocketful of Miracles.
+Leonard became so associated with tough-guy parts that he was occasionally cast against type, as a law-enforcement officer, in movies like Street of Chance (1942) and Decoy (1946).
+He even played a pirate in Captain Kidd (1945).

+Radio

 On radio from 1945 to 1955, Leonard played an eccentric racetrack tout on The Jack Benny Program and later in the TV series of the same name.
-His role was to salute Benny out of the blue in railroad stations, on street corners, or in department stores ("Hey, Bud.
+His role was to hail Benny in railroad stations, on street corners, or in department stores ("Hey, Bud.
 C'mere a minute."), ask Benny what he was about to do, and then proceed to try to argue him out of his course of action by resorting to inane and irrelevant racing logic.
 As "The Tout", he never gave out information on horse racing, unless Jack demanded it.
 One excuse the tout gave was, "Who knows about horses?"

+Leonard also appeared regularly on The Phil Harris-Alice Faye Show, as 'Grogan,' a criminal thug, who sometimes takes it upon himself to "help" Phil Harris.

 Leonard was part of the cast of voice actors on the Damon Runyon Theatre radio show (1948–1949).
 He was part of the ensemble cast of the Martin and Lewis radio show.
 He also appeared frequently on Dragnet and The Adventures of the Saint, often playing gangsters and heavies, but also sometimes in more sympathetic roles.
 Leonard was also a regular on the radio comedy series The Adventures of Maisie in the 1940s.
 During the 1950s, Leonard provided the voice of lazy, fat cat Dodsworth in two Warner Bros.
 Merrie Melodies cartoons directed by Robert McKimson.

 In the adventure movie The Iroquois Trail (1950), Leonard played against type in the significant role of Chief Ogane, a Native American warrior, who pursues and fights the frontiersman Nat "Hawkeye" Cutler (George Montgomery) in a climactic duel to the death with knives.